OpenWaterFoundation/cdss-app-snodas-tools/doc-dev-mkdocs-project/docs/software-design/overview.md

 ### Download SNODAS Data

-Historical SNODAS data need to be downloaded for the full historical period to allow analysis of period statistics (how the current year compares with previous years).
-SNODAS data also need to be downloaded each day to create current basin water supply products.
+Historical SNODAS data is downloaded for the full historical period to allow analysis of period statistics (how the current year compares with previous years).
+SNODAS data is also downloaded each day to create current basin water supply products.
-The management of historical and daily downloads are the same, other than scripts are run differently in both cases.
-The intent of the software is to allow rerunning the entire process if necessary, such as if installing the software on a new system.

 **SNODASDaily_Automated.py**